There are things you can do to prevent fires and keep your home, neighbours' homes and your community safe.

-Nearly all flats are fitted with fire doors or fire door sets.
-Fire doors are a critical safety feature, as they are designed to prevent a fire spreading throughout a building.
+Most flats are fitted with fire doors or fire door sets.
+Fire doors are a critical safety feature, as they prevent a fire spreading throughout a building.
 If a flat door fails to work correctly, it will let smoke and flames move around the building and could prevent residents from escaping.

 It is therefore important residents don’t:

 If your door is damaged, does not close on its own (i.e. is self-closing), or you have concerns over its condition, you should request a repair.

 It is unlikely your flat has a fire door if:

 Council residents are not allowed to use BBQs inside their homes, including balconies or roof terraces.
 The storage and use of contained gases (i.e. Calor gas) is also prohibited in council properties.
 If your flat has a private garden, you may use a wood or charcoal fueled BBQ.

 For BBQ safety tips, visit London Fire Brigade.

 Smoking is not allowed in communal areas of buildings.

 If you’re a smoker and would like support to stop smoking, you can find help by visiting NHS quit smoking.